wwivbbs/docs/docs/network/ftn_nets.md

 all upper case.

-Routing in FTN now works, uou need to define a route string for nodes in the address list in INIT for the network.
+Routing in FTN now works, uou need to define a route string for nodes in the address list in wwivconfig for the network.
 The format is space separated list of routes.
 A route is a partial address ending in * as a wildcard.
 Optionally starting with ! to be a negative match.
   Example "11:* !11:2/*" would match everything in zone 11, except